incpac/incpac.github.io/_posts/2025-01-28-creating-vpc-endpoints-with-privatelink.md

 ## Conclusion

 In this post, we walked through the process of creating VPC endpoints with AWS PrivateLink using Terraform.
-We started by setting up a service providerEC2 instance inside a VPC behind an Application Load Balancer and Network Load Balancer.
+We started by setting up a service provider EC2 instance inside a VPC behind an Application Load Balancer and Network Load Balancer.
 We then created a VPC Endpoint Service and shared it with a consumer VPC, allowing the consumer to securely access the service over the AWS network.